AkashThoriya/universal-learning-platform/README.md

 - **Mobile App**: Native mobile applications for iOS and Android
 - **Enterprise Features**: Multi-tenant support and institutional management

-_Join thousands of users who are already experiencing the future of exam preparation!_
+_Join thousands of users who are already experiencing the future of learning!_

 ## Production Deployment Status